tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: instantiate obj in hero inventory

 *** story-driven updates ***

+- TBD: fix case where sword is in Burt's inventory and tries to take in Entrance but royal_hedgehog stops him

 - TBD: sort out double print of score after win